Bourse urges investor caution on MORE shares

 According to the SET, MORE's board proposed a capital increase by offering 2.15 billion shares or 30% of its paid-up capital.

-The plan, scheduled for a vote at today's shareholders' meeting, is to secure funding for future business operations.
+The plan, scheduled for a vote at Friday's shareholders' meeting, is to secure funding for future business operations.

 The newly issued shares could be allocated through a rights offering to MORE's existing shareholders, to specific persons via private placement, or as a public offering.